-To find out the cause and debugging the issue that is use while executing a certain command, we need to check the logs and for doing so it is necessary to maintain the logs.
+To find out the cause and debugging the issue that is use while executing a certain command, we need to check the logs, and for doing so, it is necessary to maintain the logs.
 PostgreSQL comes with a brilliant log management system whereby we are provided with multiple methods to store the logs and handle them.
-It s very importantly to know where what and when the logs should be maintained.
-For that, we have to set many parameters that are provided in Postgres to define the behavior of our logging system and mention necessary information that will help in logging.
-In this article, we will learn about such parameters and logging in PostgreSQL.
+It s essential to know where what and when the logs should be maintained.
+For that, we have to set many parameters provided in Postgres to define our logging system’s behaviour and mention necessary information that will help in logging.
+In this article, we will learn about such parameters and logging in to PostgreSQL.

 Severity Levels of Messages

-While storing you must be aware of the messages that may produce while executing commands and depending on the severity decide what kind of logs you want to maintain and store.
-The below table shows the severity levels of messages in the decreasing order.
-That means panic is the most severe one while debug1 to debug5 are developer-defined and are of lowest severity.
+While storing, you must be aware of the messages that may produce while executing commands and, depending on the severity, decide what kind of logs you want to maintain and store.
+The below table shows the severity levels of messages in decreasing order.
+That means panic is the most severe one, while debug1 to debug5 is developer-defined and has the lowest severity.